-Through 2025, the TCIA expands tax credits for families, doubling the child credit and adding a "family" credit for dependents who don't qualify for the child credit.
-Tax credits reduce your tax bill dollar for dollar, so for many taxpayers these expanded credits will make up for the TCJA's suspension of dependency exemptions:
+Through 2025, the TCJA expands tax credits for families, doubling the child credit and adding a "family" credit for dependents who don't qualify for the child credit:

-- be able to claim a \$2,000 credit.
-The credit still phases out for higher-income taxpayers (see Chart 2), but the income ranges are much higher than before the TCJA.
-So more taxpayers are now benefiting from the credit. - ✓ For each qualifying dependent other than a qualifying child (such as a dependent child age 17 or older or a dependent elderly parent), a \$500 family credit is now available.
+- ✓ For each child under age 17 at the end of 2020, you may. be able to claim a \$2,000 credit.
+The credit still phases out for higher-income taxpayers (see Chart 2), but the income ranges are much higher than before the TCJA. - For each qualifying dependent other than a qualifying child (such as a dependent child age 17 or older or a dependent elderly parent), a \$500 family credit is now available.
 But it's also subject to the income-based phaseout.

-If you adopt in 2019, you may qualify for the adoption credit or for an employer adoption assistance program income exclusion.
-Both are \$14,080 for 2019, but the credit is also subject to an income-based phaseout.
+If you adopt in 2020, you may qualify for the adoption credit or for an employer adoption assistance program income exclusion.
+Both are \$14,300 for 2020, but the credit is also subject to an income-based phaseout.
 (See Chart 2.)